fluffy-hamster/probabilityCalibrationTraining/README.md

 # How to use

 * To run, first you will need to setup the local database.
 This can be done by running the *backend/database/createDatabase.py* script
-* Once the database is setup, you can run the *frontend/MainConsole.py* from the command line.
+* On the command line, cd to the main dir (i.e. *probabilityCalibrationTraining*) then run *python ./frontend/MainConsole.py*

 # Future/work in progress